thegetty/artistryinbronze/content/conservation-and-analysis/35-casaletto.md

 ## Organic Corrosion Inhibitors

 In order to find a possible substitute for BTA, we synthesized different functionalized organic compounds with protective and/or inhibition properties for the conservation of archaeological bronzes.[^13] In the molecular design of a new organic compound, containing nitrogen and/or sulfur moieties ([fig. 35.4](#35.4)), there were certain requirements to be fulfilled for application as corrosion inhibitor.
 The ideal molecule should have high efficiency in the inhibition of bronze corrosion, low toxicity, environmentally friendly behavior, and long-term stability.
-Since this product is meant to be applied on real archaeological bronzes, other conservation requirements needed to be considered, such as the preservation of the aesthetic value, the ease of application, and long-term performance.
+Since this product is meant to be applied on real archaeological bronzes, other conservation requirements needed to be considered, such as the preservation of the aesthetic value, the ease of application, and the long-term performance.

 {{< q-figure id="35.4" >}}

 A large number of chemical compounds belonging to different classes of organic molecules (e.g., imidazoles, malonamides, oxalamides, aminoalcohols, aminopyrroles) were purposely synthesized for application in bronze conservation.
-Unfortunately, we encountered many failures, due to (1) synthetic problems (accessibility of reagents, difficult synthetic routes, low yield of the product), (2) low solubility, (3) the formation of a colored solution, (4) the toxicity of the molecule, and (5) the cost of the production.
+Unfortunately, we encountered many failures, due to to synthetic problems (accessibility of reagents, difficult synthetic routes, low yield of the product); low solubility; the formation of a colored solution; the toxicity of the molecule; and the cost of the production.
 Since this strategy of chemical synthesis proved to be very time-consuming, with too many requirements to be fulfilled and, consequently, with a high risk of failures, we tried to follow a different approach by investigating natural compounds extracted from the seeds of endemic plants.

 ## “Green” Corrosion Inhibitors